COVID-19 Resources Related to Housing & Homelessness

 Executive Order Expanding Moratorium on Evictions in Illinois

 In April 2020, Illinois Governor JB Pritzker took an important step to protect people against evictions by issuing a new Executive Order expanding the existing moratorium on law enforcement carrying out eviction and foreclosures, to also restrict the filing of eviction cases solely for nonpayment.
 Eviction cases can still be filed if the tenant poses a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.
 The Executive Order does not relieve any individual or entity from the obligation to pay rent or comply with any other obligation they might have pursuant to a lease or rental agreement.
 Additional info explaining the Executive Order is available from Illinois Realtors here.
-The order has been re-issued in its entirety and extended repeatedly.
-Most recently, Governor Pritzker May 29.
+The order has been re-issued in its entirety and extended repeatedly, but the state moratorium will be phased out in August 2021.
+(June 2021)

 Illinois Court System